 For the most part, the standards apply only to contracts over $7.5 million.
-Small business contractors and all contracts under $750,000 are exempt.

 No matter the size of your business, however, CAS can have implications for your accounting systems and processes – especially if you have a cost-plus or time-and-materials contract.
 The best accounting system will allow you to track and output cost data quickly and accurately so you can obtain reimbursement.

 Public Law 100-679 (41 U.S.C.
 422) requires certain contractors and subcontractors to comply with Cost Accounting Standards (CAS) and to disclose in writing and follow consistently their cost accounting practices.